Bituing Walang Ningning (film)

-Bituing Walang Ningning (English: A Star Without Shine) is a 1985 Filipino drama musical film directed by Emmanuel Borlaza and starring Sharon Cuneta, Christopher de Leon, and Cherie Gil.
-The screenplay by Orlando Nadres is based on the komiks serial of the same name by Nerissa Cabral.
+Bituing Walang Ningning (English: A Star Without Shine) is a 1985 Philippine musical drama film directed by Emmanuel Borlaza from a komiks serial written by Nerissa G. Cabral and adapted into a screenplay by Orlando R. Nadres.
+The film stars Sharon Cuneta, Christopher de Leon, and Cherie Gil, with the supporting cast includes Tommy Abuel, Jay Ilagan, Joel Torre, and Chanda Romero.

+Produced and distributed by Viva Films, it was theatrically released on February 14, 1985.
 The film was digitally restored by Central Digital Lab, Inc.

 Plot

-Dorina Pineda (Sharon Cuneta), a sampaguita seller, is a devoted fan of singer Lavinia Arguelles (Cherie Gil), going to her concerts, even running on stage to give her flowers, and waiting outside her venues just to see and talk to her.
+Dorina Pineda (Sharon Cuneta), a sampaguita seller, is a devoted fan of singer Lavinia Arguelles (Cherie Gil), going to her concerts, even running on stage to give her flowers, and waiting outside her venues to see and talk to her.
 Unbeknownst to her fans, Lavinia has an inflated ego and a cold and calculating personality that slowly drives away her boyfriend, Nico Escobar (Christopher de Leon).
 One day, Dorina's singing talents are discovered and soon her idol becomes her industry rival, with Nico supporting and falling for Dorina.
 After Lavinia calls Dorina "nothing but a second-rate, trying hard copycat" Dorina finally sees her idol for the flawed and bitter person she is.
-As her star rises, Dorina becomes doubtful over whether she is truly happy.
+As her star rises, Dorina becomes doubtful over whether she is delighted.

 In the final scene, instead of going through with a concert showdown with Lavinia, Dorina announces that she is leaving show business and that this would be her last performance.
 While singing "Bituing Walang Ningning", Dorina calls Lavinia on stage and passes the microphone to her, then gives her flowers the same way she had done when she was just a fan.
 Dorina leaves Lavinia to continue singing on stage as she reunites with Nico.

 Cast

 Production

-The film was the pet project of Mina Aragon, wife of Viva Films founder Vic del Rosario, Jr..
+The film was the pet project of Mina Aragon, wife of Viva Films founder-executive producer Vic R. Del Rosario Jr.